LuxLang/lux/README.md

 You can use **macro:** to define these monadic macros.

-Alternatively, you can use the **syntax:** macro, which also offers monadic parsing of AST tokens for convenience.
+Alternatively, you can use the **syntax:** macro, which also offers monadic parsing of Code tokens for convenience.

 ### Custom pattern-matching